 Natural Therapy is NOT a profession, there is NO Bachelor degree, Diploma or Certificate in Natural Therapy.

 This Fact carries most of the "Myth" or misunderstanding.
-It is used by Skeptics to blatantly and deliberately spread misinformation against the various Natural Therapies.
+It is used by Skeptics to blatantly and deliberately spread "General Misinformation" against various Natural Therapies.

 NOTE: Before someone discredits Natural Therapies, they need to explain which particular Therapy they talk about.

 Myth 2 - Natural Therapy is Quackery

 "Quackery" is a general term to discredit Natural Therapies.
 That term could be applied to anything and anyone deceiving someone for profit. - Any fraudulent advice or practice can be seen as quackery. -

 Qualified Accredited Natural Health Care practitioners are practicing ethical natural health care.

 Myth 3 - Natural Therapy is Causing Harm - It is discouraging Patients to seek medical care and treatments.

 It is exactly the opposite.
 Medical Treatments are absolutely out of Scope of Practice for any Natural Modality, and therefore a Natural Therapy Practitioner of any modality would recommend a person to consult a Medical Practitioner for any kind of disease.

 Natural Therapies, practices and services all have a therapeutic effect.